 Several radiation-hardened embedded processors have recently become available.
 These are being used as the core processors for a variety of purposes including CDH.
 Some of these are the Vorago VA10820 (ARM M0) and the VA41620 and VA41630 (ARM M4); Cobham GR740 (quad core LEON4 SPARC V8); BAE 5545 quad core processor; and LS1043 quad processor.
-These have all been radiation tested to at least 50 kRad total ionizing dose.
+These have all been radiation tested to at least 50 kRad total ionizing dose and a high onset for single-event effects.